aq0khan/data-engineering-task/readme.txt

 5- visualize_view.py : print view from database.
 6- runner.py : To run this project you need to run this file.
-7- pipeline_dag.py : It contains airflow dag, currently showing only dag to read csv but it's not running right now we can use airflow for track the pipeline's progress, status, and error messages.
+7- pipeline_dag.py : It contains airflow dag, currently showing only dag to read csv but it's not running right now.
+We can use airflow for track the pipeline's progress, status, and error messages.